m2osw/iplock/conf/ipload/README.md

 the `ipload.d` sub-directory.
 These files can be numbered to sort them out as in:

-    # Base file (do not edit)
+    # Base file (not editable)
-    /etc/ipload/ipload/network/docker.conf

-    # Administrator's file (create & edit at will)
-    /etc/ipload/ipload/network/ipload.d/docker.conf

-Finally, the ipload tool searches for one last directory which is defined by the `rule_overrides=...` parameter (or command line `--rule-overrides`).
-By default, this directory is set to:

-* `/etc/iplock/ipload/ipload.d` -- final directory searched for overrides.

-So for the `docker.conf` file shown above, `ipload` will look at:

     /usr/share/iplock/ipload/network/docker.conf

+    # Administrator's most specific file (last loaded)
+    # which can be created & edited at will
+    /etc/iplock/ipload/network/ipload.d/50-docker.conf

+To see all the folders and files that the `ipload` tool reads, use the following command line:

+    sudo ipload --show --verbose --trace 2>&1 | less

+The list shows the exact order in which the rules are loaded.
+This is important since a later instance of a parameter overrides any previous instances.

+There is one exception about the sorting order: the `general` directory is loaded before all the others, even though it may not appear first in your directory (i.e. by default we have the "forward" folder that gets loaded after).
+This allows for easier override of the general parameters in other system files.

+For the `docker.conf` file shown above, `ipload` will look at:

+    /usr/share/iplock/ipload/docker.conf
+    /usr/share/iplock/ipload/network/docker.conf
+    /etc/iplock/ipload/docker.conf
     /etc/iplock/ipload/network/docker.conf
-    /etc/iplock/ipload/network/ipload.d/??-docker.conf
     /etc/iplock/ipload/ipload.d/??-docker.conf
+    /usr/share/iplock/ipload/network/ipload.d/??-docker.conf
+    /etc/iplock/ipload/netowrk/ipload.d/??-docker.conf

 Where `??` is a number from `00` to `99` defining the order in which the files are to be loaded.
 In most cases, as the administrator you want to use number